-Refer to TEOpS 16-20-3 to identify whether to apply the Tier 2 (local) queue validation test, noting that queues can be either a primary or a secondary validation MOE.
+Refer to TEOpS 16-20-3 to identify whether or not to apply the Tier 2 (local) queue validation test, noting that queues can be either a primary or a secondary validation MOE.
 Typically, if intersection queuing is critical to the design decisions (e.g., the project is assessing the storage length requirements for a left turn lane), queue lengths will be one of the primary validation MOEs for the arterials.
 Intersection queue lengths are often the primary MOE for validation of a SimTraffic model.
 The quantitative metrics for queues shown in Table 8.3 are applicable for all models where queue lengths are a primary validation MOE (typically applicable for arterial segments).
-The qualitative measures discussed in TEOpS 16-20-8.6 are applicable for models that use queue length as a secondary validation MOE (typically applicable for freeway segments).
+The qualitative measures discussed in TEOpS 16-20-8.5 are applicable for models that use queue length as a secondary validation MOE (typically applicable for freeway segments).

-Upon conducting literature review, surveys of other state DOT practices and evaluation testing, BTO-TASU decided to use a combination of absolute error and percent error for intersection queue length validation.
-Through the evaluation testing on previously developed, calibrated and validated models, BTO-TASU chose an acceptance criterion of an absolute error of plus or minus 150 feet for all observed queues between 300 and 750 feet and a percent error of plus or minus 20 percent for all observed queues greater than or equal to 750 feet.
+Upon conducting, BTO-TASU decided to use The validation metric for intersection queue length is a combination of absolute error and percent error..
+This validation metric was developed based on the results literature reviews, surveys of other state DOT practices and evaluation testing.
+The acceptance criterion for the intersection queue validation test is an absolute error of plus or minus 150 feet for all observed queues between 300 and 750 feet and a percent error of plus or minus 20 percent for all observed queues greater than or equal to 750 feet.
 Similar to other tests, 85 percent of locations compared are required to pass the intersection queue validation criteria.

 Although the analyst should perform the queue length validation test for all models where queue lengths are a primary validation MOE, BTO-TASU realizes there are potential issues with using queue length as a validation metric including, but not limited to: